 Look for a product that has a money-back guarantee so you can take the time to try it and return it if you don’t get results.

-We’ve done the research on 7 of the best acupressure mats out there, so you can compare the pros and cons.
+I’ve done research on 7 of the best acupressure mats out there, so you can compare the pros and cons.

-With 14,000 points and a large surface area, you get more stimulation throughout your body.
+With a total of 9,930 acupressure points in the mat and a large surface area, you get more stimulation throughout your body.

 You can stimulate acupressure points from your head to your glutes all at once, and there’s enough space width-wise to lay your arms on the mat, too.

-The Nayoya acupressure mat costs a lot less than the Acuswede, but it provides great value because it comes with a pillow that stimulates your neck, the tops of your shoulders and back of your head with more therapeutic spikes.
+The Nayoya acupressure mat costs a lot less than some of the other brands on this list, but it provides great value because it comes with a pillow that stimulates your neck, the tops of your shoulders and back of your head with more therapeutic spikes.

-The mat has over 6,000 nails and definitely covers a smaller surface area than the Acuswede.
+The mat has over 6,000 nails and definitely covers a smaller surface area than the Lixada.

 The other main difference is that it’s made with materials that are lower in quality.